aziontech/azion-samples/templates/upstash-ratelimit/README.md

 ## Important

-To guarantee the optimal performance of this template, the following Azion products must be activated in your account:
+To guarantee the optimal performance of this template, the following Azion product must be activated in your account:

 - [Edge Functions](https://www.azion.com/en/documentation/products/edge-application/edge-functions/)